RedisAI/VectorSimilarity/docs/benchmarks/hnsw-capacity-growth.md

 # HNSW auxiliary capacity growth experiment

 An earlier geometric-growth prototype reduced measured insertion-loop time for one populated 10M-vector HNSW index.
-The failure-handling changes in this draft were added afterward; these timings are not a benchmark of the final draft.
+These timings come from that prototype;
+the final draft on its newer base has not yet been benchmarked at this scale.

 ## Workload